rust-lang/rfcs/text/0000-safer-transmute.md

 ##### Preserve or Shrink Size
 [owned-size]: #Preserve-or-Shrink-Size

-It's completely sound to transmute into a type with fewer bytes than the source type; e.g.:
+It's well-defined to transmute into a type with fewer bytes than the source type; e.g.:
 ```rust
 let _ : [u8; 16] = [u8; 32]::default().transmute_into();
 ```